 Safeguarding & Child Protection Policy

 The Governing Body of Woodstock CE Primary School takes its responsibility under section 11 of the Children Act and duties under “working together” to safeguard and promote the welfare of children very seriously.
 We work together with other agencies to ensure adequate arrangements exist within our setting to identify, and support those children who are suffering harm or are likely to suffer harm.
-Please read our Safeguarding and Child Protection Policy here or visit our Safeguarding information page here.
+Please read our Safeguarding and Child Protection Policy by visiting our Safeguarding information page here.